-A DWI with child is a state jail felony, which can result in a fine up to $10,000 and confinement in a state jail for any term not more than 2 years or less than 180 days, and a driver’s license suspension ranging from 90 days to 2 years.
+Due to the severity of the charge, penalties are often equally severe .
+DWI with a Child is considered a state jail felony in Texas, which can result in a fine of up to $10,000 and confinement in a state jail for any term not more than 2 years, or less than 180 days.
+It can also result in a driver’s license suspension ranging from 90 days to 2 years.

-Additionally, the courts will order the accused to abstain from alcohol use and use of controlled substances without a prescription.
-The court may enforce this by ordering random drug testing.
-In some circumstances, the court may order an accused not to operate a motor vehicle while the case is pending.
+Additionally, the courts will order the accused to abstain from alcohol use and the use of controlled substances without a prescription.
+The courts may enforce this by ordering random drug testing.
+In some circumstances, the court may order the accused to abstain from operating a motor vehicle while the case is pending.

 If you’ve been charged with or arrested for DWI with a Child, working with professional legal counsel may help you better understand your charges, court proceedings, and any potential penalties associated with the charges and potential conviction.

 The Texas DWI specialists at Trichter & LeGrand can help you navigate the complex and often confusing legal process surrounding DWI with a Child cases.